-If you have more questions about becoming a volunteer you can e-mail GVFD at email@example.com or call the station at (301) 345-7000 or (301) 345-7353.
-When you call please ask for B-Chief Chris Ransom or any other officer available.
+If you have more questions about becoming a volunteer you can e-mail GVFD at firstname.lastname@example.org or call the station at (301) 345-7000.

-In addition, please feel free to stop by the station at any time for information, a tour or to fill out an application packet.
+In addition, please feel free to stop by the station at any time for information, to take a tour, or to fill out an application packet.
 Click here to apply online.